ucsb-cs8-m18/ucsb-cs8-m18.github.io/_info/syllabus.md

 Notes sheets on exams
 ---------------------

--   You are permitted one 8.5 x 11 (standard US letter size paper) sheet of notes for each exam.
+-   You are permitted one HANDWRITTEN 8.5 x 11 (standard US letter size paper) sheet of notes for each exam.
 -   You are permitted only one sheet per exam.
 -   Your notes sheet will be collected and WILL NOT BE RETURNED
 -   So, if you need a copy of it, make a copy BEFORE you come to the exam.